IEP Re-evaluations

 Ok, so here we go.
-I used to have IEP re-evaluation information in my post about IEP evaluations.
-But, I’ve since decided that IEP re-evals are worthy of their own post.
-Initial evals are sort of their own beast, since that is what gets the IEP process started.
+I used to have IEP reevaluation information in my post about IEP evaluations.
+But, I’ve since decided that IEP re-evaluations are worthy of their own post.
+Initial evaluations are sort of their own beast, since that is what gets the IEP process started.

 But, with re-evaluations, parents have some perspective under their belt.
 You’ve been able to assess and try a few things over the course of a few years.
 Unless you had phenomenal initial IEP evaluations, your re-evaluation period is your chance to do much better for your child.